The Everlasting Covenant

 He is both our rest and our inheritance; having Him, we have all.

-The Rest was Given with The Land
+The Rest Given with the Land

 We have already seen the children of Israel in the land of promise; the land, and therefore the rest, was theirs, for we read this statement of what was true in the days of Joshua:–